The two main types of bad mixdowns I hear are muddy mixes and thin mixes.

 Next up, try some mix bus compression (otherwise known as master bus compression) to glue your mix together.

 A good starter setting would be a medium attack, fast release time (or auto), and a ratio of 2:1 or lower.
 Sometimes 1.5:1 can be more appropriate, and gentle.

 Now lower your threshold, so you get about 1 to 3 DB of gain reduction.

 Then make sure to balance the make up gain so that the volume is the same in bypassed or active.
 This is unity gain.
 What goes in, comes out at the same volume.

 Us humans are easily fooled by volume.
 We like things that are louder.
 So this technique helps you decide if your setting made the song better or not.

-Now make the same setting with 3 or more other compressors.
+Now make the same setting with 3 or more other buss compressors.
 One at a time.

-Try them all out because all compressors sound different.
+Try them all out because each master bus compressor will sound different.
 Try and find which compressor is going to work best for your song and your genre.
 After a while, you will start to figure out what's right for what and you can go straight to it.

 The same goes for EQ.
 If you do some EQ on the master bus as we spoke about before, try to use a linear phase EQ or something very high quality.
 Like the Fabfilter Pro Q 3 or a DMG Equilibrium (my personal favorite) would be good.

 The last stage is getting the volume up.
 We use a limiter for this.